Thaumatrope: Animation

-Thaumatropes in popular culture
+In popular culture

 The 1827 book Philosophy in Sport made Science in Earnest, being an attempt to illustrate the first principles of natural philosophy by the aid of popular toys and sports featured the thaumatrope and warned against inferior copies.
 The chapter head was illustrated with a drawing by George Cruikshank, depicting a man demonstrating the thaumatrope to a girl and a boy.
 It was first published anonymously, but posthumous editions were credited to John Ayrton Paris.

 In the 1999 Tim Burton film Sleepy Hollow, a bird and cage thaumatrope is demonstrated by Johnny Depp's character.

 In the 2006 Christopher Nolan film The Prestige, Michael Caine's character repeatedly uses a thaumatrope as a way of explaining persistence of vision.

 In the 2011 Martin Scorsese film Hugo, the final scene begins in the middle of a conversation about cinema precursors, including the thaumatrope.

 In the 2013 video game BioShock Infinite the bird and the cage thaumatrope is used several times.

 In the 2022 film The Wonder, a thaumatrope is featured frequently throughout the film.

+In the 2023 film Gaslight, a thaumatrope is used.